thanasisn/SDR_enhancement_LAP/article/article_doc.md

 this relation have been reported by Zhang et al. (2018) in a study using a far higher sampling rate ($100\,\text{Hz}$) than ours.

-![Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
-The logarithmic color scale denotes the frequency of the respective groups.](media/rId58.png){width="5.833333333333333in" height="3.769597550306212in"}
+![Figure 3.5: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
+The logarithmic color scale denotes the frequency of the respective groups.
+Note that 19 points of groups with duration higher than 60 min are not shown.](media/rId62.pdf){width="5.833333333333333in" height="3.690475721784777in"}

-Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
+Figure 3.5: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
 The logarithmic color scale denotes the frequency of the respective groups.
+Note that 19 points of groups with duration higher than 60 min are not shown.

 ## 3.4 Extreme cloud enhancement events